ejnij/Godot-DialogGraphPlugin/README.md

 I needed an easy way to create dialogs for my game.
 What I needed wasn't that complex, but I did a bit extra for future-proofing.
 This is the result - a simple plugin that lets you create dialog graphs.

+*Note: This plugin doesn't provide any functionality to display the dialog in-game.
+This is something you should do yourself!
+       I might add some basic example for reference if need be.

 ## Installation
 1) Place the 'addons' folder in your project folder.
 2) In the editor - Project -> Project Settings -> Plugins -> Change the status to 'Active'.